digbmc/dssf-2020/weeks/5-gis.md

 ### 11:00 Project meeting
 *Note taker: Cindy*
+- REMINDER: NO WORK FRIDAY
+- Research updates
+- Goals for the week

 Afternoon Tasks
 - Make your own map using placemarks, paths, polygons, and image overlay in Google Earth